 Continue the conversation with other young leaders

-This Salt and Light Gathering is for young Catholics and others to come together to explore key issues and personal stories involving faith and public life with respected leaders.
+This Salt and Light Gathering was for young Catholics and others to come together to explore key issues and personal stories involving faith and public life with respected leaders.